About the Campus

 PsyD in Clinical Psychology, Los Angeles

-This is a practitioner scholar-based doctoral program, combining hands-on experience with practical research.
-The aim is to prepare you to become a clinical psychologist, ready to go into your community as a force for change.
+This is an APA-accredited practitioner scholar-based doctoral program, combining hands-on experience with practical research.
+The aim is to prepare you to become a clinical psychologist, ready to go from graduate school to your community as a force for change.

 PsyD in Marital and Family Therapy

-This is a doctoral program that dives into the evolution of the family unit and society’s understanding of marriage.
-Upon completion of your courses, you’ll be prepared to help begin creating bridges and mending fractures in families and couples.
+This is a COAMFTE-accredited doctoral program that dives into the evolution of the family unit and society's understanding of marriage.
+Upon completion of your courses at our graduate school, you'll be prepared to help begin creating bridges and mending fractures in families and couples.

-Our first-rate faculties are filled with passionate educators.
+Our first-rate faculties are filled with passionate educators who are reputable among the colleges in Los Angeles for psychology.
 Notable members of the Los Angeles campus include:

 A renowned researcher, lecturer and speaker, Dr. Garbanati has been working with Alliant since 1990.
 From 2014-2017 he served as the program director, but recently decided to return to his true passion—teaching.
 His classes include research practicum, principles in research design, research in applied settings, ethics and law, history and systems, and biological aspects and behavior.